 Subject Leader: Mrs N Graco

-The ICT/Computer Science department at Cheam High School has been judged as good based on the department review of 2016/17.
+The ICT/Computer Science department at Cheam High School continues to be judged as good based on the department review of 2017/18.

 Mrs Graco is the Subject Leader for ICT/Computer Science and is supported by Mr Coomber and Dr Pizzorni who have responsibility for Computer Science.